Non waterproof cameras on sea kayaking

 A huge advantage of the Sony a6000 is that I can charge the camera direct from my solar panel (a goal zero model) in less than an hour (fully charged from nearly 10% power).
 On my last expedition (8 days) I took roughly 800 pictures including many during the night (long exposures) and I’ve used only one battery (not the original) as on every lunch spot I was able to charge the battery.

 The Sony a6000 takes better pictures than the Nikon J5 but honestly speaking, when shooting in raw you can correct those from J5 to nearly match those from a6000.
 Where the J5 fails compared with the a6000 is in fast lenses.
 There is no wide lens available with an aperture lower then 3.5 apart from one prime which cost nearly like a kayak.
-The above and also the small sensor leave you with nearly no possibility to capture a decent night (in complete darkness) picture with the Nikon J5.
+The above and also the small sensor leave you with nearly no possibility to capture a decent night picture with the Nikon J5 like the one below.

 Back to Sony a6000 and a very frustrating fact is that sensor gets very easy dust when swapping lenses.
 It is a pain to clear it while on a kayak trip.
 I had to spend 2 hours taking pictures of the blue sky at f22 to spot all dust and clear it afterwards inside the tent to minimise the extra dust from the outdoors.